Jupiter's Great Red Spot stars in new Hubble view of planet's crazy storms

 See also: These telescopes work with your phone to show exactly what's in the sky

-Discuss: Jupiter's Great Red Spot stars in new Hubble view of planet's crazy storms
+Discuss: Jupiter's Great Red Spot stars in gorgeous new Hubble telescope view

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.